Worbach/Scooter-Inventory-Management-Store/README.md

 #### under EnufPartsValidator.java

 #### on line 36 - added an if statement that checks if a part's inventory dips below the minimum inventory limit for that part while creating a product using that part.
-If that's true, it sends out an appropriate error to the user.
+If that's true, the method "isValid()" returns false and the user is prompted with an error stating there is no more inventory for that part(s) to be added to the product.

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.